stiac/accessibility_widget/README.md

 - **Font Size**: Increases the font size of the page to improve readability for users with visual impairments.
 - **Line Height**: Increases the line height of the page to improve readability for users with visual impairments.
 - **Letter Spacing**: Increases the letter spacing of the page to improve readability for users with visual impairments.
-- **Text Alignment**: Lets readers pick Start, Center, End, or Justify alignment with an accessible segmented control that overrides author styles only while the preference is active.
+- **Text Alignment**: Cycle through Start, Center, End, and Justify by clicking the card; the preference overrides host styles while active and resets to default after the final option.
 - **Low Contrast**: Reduces the contrast of the page to improve readability for users with visual impairments.
 - **High Contrast**: Increases the contrast of the page to improve readability for users with visual impairments.
 - **Extra Contrast**: Increases the contrast of the page even further to improve readability for users with visual impairments.